Widespread and often common across most of mainland Britain, and also on Skye (Musgrove, 2023).

-A small black bodied insect with pale, off-white, front and middle legs and brownish on the hind tibia and tarsus.
+A small black bodied insect with pale, off-white tibia and tarsus.
+The hind and middle femora are dark.
 Most often encountered at the larval stage.

 Size: 3 - 4.5 mm